 I thought, "Why can't I just get out of this black company?
 But in fact, the fear that my job search would not go well and my savings would dwindle was unbearable.

 Moreover, when money worries become too much, it can become an unplanned pattern to get a job anywhere.

 To begin with, changing jobs is a major event in one's life, and the time and effort that goes into it is incredible.
 It really is.

 If possible, you want your job search to go as smoothly as possible, and without thinking about anything else.

-So, I think each person has his or her own circumstances, such as the ease of changing jobs.
+Besides, I think each person has his or her own circumstances, such as the ease of changing jobs.

 - People whose current jobs are so demanding that they do not have time to change jobs.